zyrouge/symphony/README.md

 ## Contributing

 Any kind of contribution including creating issues or making pull requests is welcomed.
 Make sure to keep it pointful.
+Sponsorships through GitHub Sponsors helps me to stay motivated.

 ## License